Digital devices and online services for students procedures

 Principals must consult, as appropriate, the student, and their parents or carers, and any external service providers as needed, in determining the adjustments for the student.

-Reasonable adjustments may include access to digital devices and online services to participate in the education on the same basis as a student without disability.
+Reasonable adjustments may include access to digital devices and online services to participate in education on the same basis as a student without disability.
 This may need to be documented as part of an existing student learning plan, as determined by the principal.

 2. Implement the approach for managing digital devices and online services